marianaalvarez/movie-collection-app/README.md

 Given the user has connectivity
 When the user search for a movie title
-And the remote server returns a valid response with a movie Then the app should display the movie details
+And the remote server returns a valid response with a movie Then the app should display the movie
-And update the local storage
+And update the cache memory
 ```

 Scenario: search a movie (failure)